 Suppose an eligible developer’s revenue exceeds $1 million in the current year.
 In that case, they will revert to the standard royalty rate and no longer receive AWS credits for the rest of that year.

 If a developer’s revenue falls below $1 million in a future year, the developer will be eligible in the next calendar year.

 Called the ‘Amazon Appstore Small Business Accelerator Programme,’ it will enable developers to build a scalable business by reducing cloud infrastructure costs, while also offering better revenue share to help them get started on their own day one.

 “By helping small businesses get started with AWS through credits, we are making it easier for them to build and grow their app businesses,” Chidambaram said in a statement.

 AWS gives developers easy access to a broad range of technologies so they can innovate faster and build nearly anything they can imagine.

-With AWS, developers can access more than 200 fully featured services so that they can spend less time managing infrastructure and can focus more attention on customer feedback and growing their app businesses, the company said.
+With AWS, developers can access more than 200 fully featured services to spend less time managing infrastructure and focus more attention on customer feedback and growing their app businesses, the company said.

 “We also will help developers promote their content in new ways by highlighting smaller developers within our Appstore experience via a new dedicated application row,” Amazon said.